 Individuals participating in the resolution of a complaint, including the Complainant, the Respondent, all Advisors, and all Witnesses are expected to maintain the privacy of the resolution process.
 While there is an expectation of privacy around what the Title IX Coordinator, Title IX Team, other college officials involved in the resolution process, and Advisors may share with third parties, the Complainant and Respondent have discretion to share their own knowledge with others if they so choose.
 The college encourages the parties to discuss the potential impact of these disclosures with their Advisors, prior to doing so.

 Confidentiality exists in the context of certain protected relationships, particularly among those who provide services such as medical care, mental health counseling and care, legal advice, and pastoral care.
 Information shared by an individual with designated on-campus confidential employees cannot be revealed to any third party without the express permission of the individual.
 These individuals are prohibited from breaking confidentiality unless there is an imminent threat of harm to self or others or as otherwise required by law.

 C. Reporting Responsibilities of Employees

 College employees responsible for student welfare and all supervisors who are not specifically designated as confidential resources under this policy are required to share with the Title IX Coordinator all knowledge of discrimination and harassment witnessed or shared with them in the course of their employment.
-This includes: faculty; coaches; administrators; security officers; junior advisors and residential coordinators; and other employees with a responsibility for student welfare.
+This includes: faculty; coaches; administrators; Campus Safety staff; junior advisors and residential coordinators; and other employees with a responsibility for student welfare.

 This notification should be done promptly.
 While individuals must share all known details with the Title IX Coordinator, care should be taken to maintain the Complainant’s privacy as much as possible.
 Upon receipt of this information, the Title IX Coordinator will reach out to the Complainant to offer information regarding supportive measures and formal and informal resolution options.